 2018 Senior Awards -- Wrap up

 On Saturday, April 14 from 5:30-8 pm, 10 of this year's 12 honorees gathered with family, friends, and their Jumbo family of alumni and Tufts administration at Gifford House to pause during this busy time of year and celebrate together.
-The evening began as TUAA Executive committee director Eric Gheewalla, A87, D91, DG93, A21P introduced the first four award recipients.
+For the 137 in attendance, the evening began as TUAA Executive committee director Eric Gheewalla, A87, D91, DG93, A21P introduced the first four award recipients.
 Next, Awards committee co-chair Maria Madison, J82, AG88, A19P, A21P, called the next four, followed by fellow co-chair Nancy Pinn, J88 who announced the final four recipients.

 The honorees shared personal remarks about their time on campus, meaningful takeaways, and plans after graduation.
 Kevin Galasso, A18 and Sara Willner-Giwerc, E18 had pre-recorded their acceptance speeches because they were competing in baseball and softball games, respectively, in Maine.
 President Monaco offered closing remarks, and the honorees gathered for a group photo.
 Near the very end of the event, Kevin, still dressed in his baseball uniform, and his parents walked in to share in the joyous occasion.